NBA 2K

 NBA 2K is a series of basketball sports simulation video games developed by Visual Concepts and released annually since 1999.
-The premise of the series is to emulate the sport of basketball, and more specifically, the National Basketball Association.
+The premise of the series is to emulate the sport of basketball and the National Basketball Association.

-The series was originally published by Sega Sports.
-Beginning with 2005's NBA 2K6, the series is currently published by 2K Sports.
-As of 2021, the series consists of twenty-three main installments and several spinoff titles across eighteen different platforms.
+The series was originally published by Sega.
+Beginning with 2005's NBA 2K6, the series is currently published by 2K (previously under the 2K Sports sub-label).
+As of 2024, the series consists of twenty-five main installments and several spinoff titles across eighteen different platforms.
 An official eSports league, the NBA 2K League, launched in 2018.

-Until 2018, the series' primary rival was EA Sports' NBA Live series.
+Until 2018, the series' primary rival was the NBA Live series published by EA Sports.